Siege of Fort St. Jean: Legacy

 The British (and then Canadian) military occupied the Fort Saint-Jean site until 1995, using it since 1952 as the campus of the Royal Military College, which still occupies part of the site.
 The site now includes a museum devoted to the 350-year military history of Fort Saint-Jean.

-Siege of Fort St. Jean is mentioned in a Fort Saint-Jean plaque erected in 1926 by Historic Sites and Monuments Board of Canada at the Royal Military College Saint-Jean.
-"Constructed in 1743 by M. de Léry under orders from Governor la Galissonnière.
+The siege is mentioned in a Fort Saint-Jean plaque erected in 1926 by the Historic Sites and Monuments Board of Canada at the Royal Military College Saint-Jean.
+It reads, "Constructed in 1743 by M. de Léry under orders from Governor la Galissonnière.
 This post was for all the military expeditions towards Lake Champlain.
 In August 31, 1760, Commandant de Roquemaure had it blown up in accordance with orders from the Governor de Vaudreuil in order to prevent its falling into the hands of the English.
 Rebuilt by Governor Carleton, in 1773.
 During the same year, under the command of Major Charles Preston of the 26th Regiment, it succumbed to a 45 day siege by the American troops commanded by General Montgomery."